gus101/hello-world/README.md

 # hello-world
-place to store ideas, resources
+place to store ideas, resources.

+Like python and data.